Eric Philips OAM

 In 1991 I wrote the book, Icetrek.
 The Bitter Journey to the South Pole and my expeditions have produced four internationally-screened documentary films, most notably, the Emmy Award-winning Greenland production, Chasing the Midnight Sun.

-I live in Hobart, Australia with my wife Susy and son Kip, and my daughter lives in Geelong where she attends university.
+I live in Hobart, Australia with my wife Susy and son Kip, and my daughter lives in Victoria where she attends university.
 I'm the founder and director of Icetrek Expeditions and Equipment and co-founder and President of the International Polar Guides Association (IPGA).